 The establishment of the Institute of Applied Science and Technology (IAST) follows a trend in academic institutions across the world for interdisciplinary applied research which recognizes that, the problems of development require different science, technology and innovation disciplines working together.

-The objective in establishing the Institute of Applied Science and Technology is to mobilise UG faculty and their partners, as well as resources to deliver knowledge, innovation and technology to industry in a targeted manner to facilitate their further development.
+The objective in establishing the Institute of Applied Science and Technology is to mobilize UG faculty and their partners, as well as resources to deliver knowledge, innovation and technology to industry in a targeted manner to facilitate their further development.
 It is the vision of the Institute to create incubators that enable for proof of concept within different areas of research and up scaling activities, as well as specialist laboratories targeted at specific problems of development.
 Even though many departments have informal relationships with enterprises, IAST brings together experts from different disciplines (“IAST consortia”) and their students to work with enterprises to solve problems affecting their development.

 In 2012, the Institute organized its first Industry- Academia forum during which five priority areas for industry-academia collaboration were identified.
 These areas are;